 Victor J. Herlinsky, Jr. is a Member of Sills Cummis & Gross, a commercial law firm with offices in New Jersey and New York.

-As a successful litigator in New Jersey for over twenty years, Mr.
+As a successful litigator in New Jersey for over twenty-five years, Mr.

 Herlinsky brings a wealth of knowledge and experience to the Firm, particularly